-Congratulations graduates.
-See below for important information.
+Congratulations graduates!
+This page includes important information regarding your participation and planning for Commencement Weekend.
 We look forward to celebrating with you!

 Rental regalia ordering dates and deadlines will be added in winter quarter.

 Top 5 FAQs for Graduating Students

 Am I eligible to participate in this year’s main Commencement ceremony?

 You are automatically eligible to participate if: